 Promotion: Broad range of online and offline tools……but you already know this

-Now before some of you reply with comments about other “Ps” like positioning, or the 3Cs (customer, competition and competencies), the point I am trying to illustrate here is that marketing touches on all elements of your business strategy and to view it singularly as Promotion limits the value that marketing will bring to your business.
+Some of you may be wondering about the other “Ps” like positioning, or the 3Cs (customer, competition and competencies), but the point being illustrate here is that marketing touches on all elements of your business strategy and to view it singularly as Promotion limits the value that marketing will bring to your business.

 2. Marketing = Job of Marketing Manager

 Customer focus is the core philosophy of marketing and any company that delegates this responsibility to the marketing manager or marketing department is making a big mistake.
 Study after study show that companies that adopt a customer centric culture across their entire organisation are more successful than those that don’t.
 And if you look at many small companies today who don’t have a dedicated marketing person in place you will see that marketing, in its true sense, is living and breathing.